Viasat Kino Action

-Viasat Kino Action is a television channel broadcasting action movies to Russia, Ukraine, Commonwealth of Independent States countries and the Baltic states.
+Viasat Kino Action is a television channel broadcasting action movies to the Baltics.
 It broadcasts international action movies.
 Movies are dubbed into Russian and subtitled into Estonian, Latvian and Lithuanian.

 In the Nordic region TV1000 Action was rebranded in February, 2009.
 TV1000 Action East was rebranded later in 2009.

-In March 1, 2023, TV1000 Action East renamed to Viasat Kino Action.
-It happened when Russia changed its seal to Viju and it called Viju TV1000 action.
+On 1 March 2023, TV1000 Action East renamed to Viasat Kino Action.

+On 31 March 2023, Viasat World TV channels stopped broadcasting in Ukraine, the reason was a conflict of interests with the Russian owners.

+On 9 June 2023, Viasat World TV channels resumed broadcasting on a Ukrainian satellite provider Viasat Ukraine.